Ken Turner 2013 Work Reel from Freak Show Studios on Vimeo.

 In addition, he has directed 3 animated short films, produced by award-winning filmmaker Koji Masutani, The Balsillie School of International Affairs and The Centre for International Governance Innovation (CIGI), from 2011 to 2013.
 From December 2012 to January 2013, he completed a promo short called "The story of BOA" with the JEAN production company for the RIEDEL Wine Glass Company.
 From September 2013 to December 2013, he completed a second promo short called "The story of the O series" with the JEAN production company for the RIEDEL Wine Glass Company.

-His illustrations and film work have been featured in print and online via the pages of The Toronto Star, Cartoon Brew, DRAWN!, IMDB, SlashFilm, Tim Burton Collective, The Line of Influence: A Tribute to Ronald Searle, Sketchozine and INSTORE Magazine.
+His illustrative/film work has been featured on the web for Cartoon Brew, DRAWN!, IMDB, SlashFilm, Tim Burton Collective as well as in print for The Toronto Star, The Line of Influence: A Tribute to Ronald Searle, Sketchozine, INSTORE Magazine & Searle in America.

 He specializes in visual development/character design.This is an online portfolio with the intent in gaining a visual development, illustration and design position within the animation, illustration and film industry.